 Traveller’s guide to beach safety in Australia

 Australia boasts some of the most beautiful, breathtaking beaches in the world.
 It's exciting to experience and face the tremendous and incredible waves of these beaches.
-However, we must take caution when encountering the raw power of these wonders of nature, which can be unpredictable and become dangerous.
+However, we must use caution when encountering the raw power of these wonders of nature, which can quickly and without warning become unpredictable and dangerous.

-Whether you are visiting for a surf, a snorkel, a swim, or to play with your little ones, knowing which beaches you can do these activities is essential.
+Whether you're visiting for a surf, a snorkel, a swim, or to play with your children at the beach, knowing which beaches you can do these activities is essential.
 You also need to understand the safety precautions to enjoy the beaches and keep yourself safe.

 Know which beaches are safe to swim in